-Our clients face compliance obligations under a myriad of requirements imposed by federal law, regulations and policy adopted by the various jurisdictional regulatory agencies.
+Our clients face compliance obligations under a myriad of requirements imposed by federal law, regulations and policy adopted by the various regulators, including the Federal Energy Regulatory Commission (FERC), the Commodity Futures Trading Commission (CFTC) the North American Electric Reliability Corporation (NERC) and the Federal Communications Commission (FCC).
 Our firm has been able to use our extensive knowledge of the industries in which we practice to assist our clients in successfully navigating compliance and enforcement issues.

-Whether defending clients already in trouble or proactively helping them develop a compliance and risk management regime to prevent trouble, the lawyers of Spiegel & McDiarmid LLP understand municipal utilities and airports, and the agencies that regulate them.
+Whether defending clients already involved in investigation or enforcement proceedings or proactively helping them develop a compliance and risk management regime to prevent future compliance issues, the lawyers of Spiegel & McDiarmid LLP understand municipal and consumer-owned utilities and the entities that regulate them.
 Our clients trust our expertise, insights and track record to guide them through the enforcement process and help them avoid the process before it even begins.

-FERC also treats self-reported violations more leniently than if a broken rule is revealed through an external investigation or whistle-blowing.
+Regulatory entities also treat self-reported violations more leniently than if a broken rule is revealed through an external investigation or whistle-blowing.
 Should a client realize that it might have committed a violation, we advise on next steps, which could include self-reporting to mitigate penalties.
 This is often a complicated high-risk decision, one that companies should not undertake without expert legal counsel.

-Nor should a client try to navigate a full-blown FERC investigation by itself.
-We defend clients in these situations through discovery and depositions in front of commissioners and courts as necessary.
-Down the road, we anticipate emerging challenges from increased North American Reliability Corporation (NERC) compliance, more Regional Transmission Organization (RTO) rules, and the possibility that FERC will start requiring some municipal utilities to file electronic quarterly reports detailing their wholesale transactions.
+Nor should a client try to navigate a full-blown investigation alone.
+We defend clients in these situations through discovery and depositions in front of commissions and courts as necessary.